-The Las Vegas Grand Prix is unlike anything else in F1 — a street circuit on the Strip, a race that starts at midnight, and a city that genuinely competes with the racing for your attention.
+The Las Vegas F1 Grand Prix is unlike anything else in F1 — a street circuit on the Strip, a race that starts at 10pm, and a city that genuinely competes with the racing for your attention.
 That combination creates a specific set of traps for first-timers.
 The cold is the one that surprises people most, but it's far from the only one.

 Transport

-Las Vegas getting there guideBag Policy
+Las Vegas transport guideBag Policy

 Las Vegas bag policyPreparation